wcshamblin/Bracer-Algorithm/README.md

 Scoring is currently done through the equation n^2.08 where n is the number of remaining breeders left.
 The additional .08 is added to compensate for power item prices as well as the additional miscellaneous costs.
 This is graphed below relative to n^2 which represents absolute cost in terms of breeder count.

 ![Compensation scoring vs absolute](https://imgur.com/ftiIHVy.png)

+As of now, tree generation falls under (about) O(n!), identical to distribution generation, as one distribution corresponds exactly one tree.
+In the future this will hopefully be drastically reduced through distribution pruning, reducing the input to the algorithm.

 ### Diagram
 ```